Your First 6 Months — BJJ Beginner Roadmap

 ← Resource Library

-01 — Understanding the Sport
+01 — Understanding Jiu-Jitsu

-Jiu Jitsu is not a collection of techniques.
+Jiu-Jitsu is not a collection of techniques.
 It's a system for solving physical problems under pressure.
 The moves are vocabulary.
 Understanding is the language.
 Most beginners chase vocabulary before they understand the language — and that's why progress stalls.

 The Real Goal for a White Belt